Cambourne: Sport

 Cambourne Fitness and Sports Centre was officially opened on 4 December 2011 on Back Lane, Great Cambourne by England international footballer Darren Bent, Great British gymnast Beth Tweddle and Great British Paralympic swimmer Harriet Lee.
 Costing around £2 million it has a large sports hall, dance studio, juice bar and large gym.
 It is run by leisure firm Everyone Active with a profits share going to Cambourne Parish Council.

 Transport

-The transport network for the area has been developed further as a result of Cambourne's construction, with the extension of the dual-carriageway section of the A428.
+The road transport network for the area has been developed further as a result of Cambourne's construction, with the extension of the dual-carriageway section of the A428.
 This new bypass opened in May 2007 and has moved much traffic from the single carriageway into Cambridge onto the new road.
 The route does not have a separate cycle lane, even though Cambridge has the highest levels of cycling in the UK, and South Cambridgeshire has the third highest cycling levels.

 A bus service operates between Cambourne and Cambridge, with less-frequent services towards St Neots, Huntingdon and St Ives.